-While the Heart climbed into the Mountain, Faith considered the job-offer.
-It might be nice being a Will-o-Wisp; Zephyrhood sounded like lots of responsibility.
+While the Heart climbed into the red mountain, Faith considered the job-offer.
+It might be nice to be a Will-o-Wisp, and Zephyrhood sounded like too much responsibility.
 After all, she was hallucinating!
-When she sobered up would she even remember her interview with a giant bird?
+When she sobered up, would she even remember her interview with a giant bird?

-The Mountain rumbled as the Heart exhumed itself.
-It surfaced head-first by undulating its robed body.
-When the hem of its robe passed the lip of the hole, Faith gasped: the Heart’s lower half was a blue tentacle thick as its body.
+The mountain rumbled as the Heart exhumed itself head-first by undulating its robed body.
+When the hem of its robe passed the lip of the cave, Faith gasped: the Heart’s lower half was a blue tentacle long and thick as its body.
 Its suckers dragged a white wing from the depths.
 The Heart withdrew the tentacle and became a sky-blue cloth cone with a sapphire head.

-Faith followed the Heart onto the wing, into the hole.
+Faith followed the Heart onto the wing and into the cave.
 Her weight didn’t bend feathers beneath her.
 “First, what do I call you?
 Heart of the Mountain’s a mouthful.
 Would Bug-Bird be okay?”

 “Call me what you want,” said the Heart of the Mountain.

-Behind Faith the wing’s tip curled up and blocked the sunlight.
+Behind Faith, the wingtip curled up and blocked the sunlight.
 She heard the cave’s mouth close.
 “Okay, but do you have, like, pronouns?
 He, she, they?”
 Faith smelled tentacle-brine.
 “It?”

 The Heart pondered pronouns.
 “Let me think.”
 They thought.
 “They.
 Sometimes she, but nowadays mostly they.”